John C. Phelan: Relationship with Jeffrey Epstein

-Secretary of the Navy
+Secretary of the Navy (2025-2026)

 On November 27, 2024, president-elect Trump announced Phelan as his nominee-to-be for United States Secretary of the Navy.
-Many noted his complete lack of experience with the Navy, the military, national-security policy, and the defense industry.
-"Not all service secretaries come into the office with prior military experience, but he’d be the first in the Navy since 2006," the Associated Press reported.
+Some defense experts noted his lack of experience with the Navy, the military, national-security policy, and the defense industry.
+"Not all service secretaries come into the office with prior military experience, but he'd be the first in the Navy since 2006," the Associated Press reported.
 Phelan testified before the United States Senate Committee on Armed Services on February 27, 2025.
-He was confirmed with bipartisan support by a vote of 62-30 on March 24, 2025, and sworn in as the 79th Secretary of the Navy the next day.
+He was confirmed with bipartisan support by a vote of 62–30 on March 24, 2025, and sworn in as the 79th Secretary of the Navy the next day.

+On April 21, 2026, Phelan presented on use of artificial intelligence by the United States Department of Defense and achieving recruiting targets.
+On April 22, following intense clashes with the Department of Defense over naval shipbuilding strategies and management protocols, Secretary of Defense Pete Hegseth told Phelan to resign or be fired.
+Phelan declined to resign and was consequently fired.
+Pentagon spokesperson Sean Parnell issued a statement saying that Phelan was departing immediately.
+Phelan was succeeded by Hung Cao, current Under Secretary of the Navy, as the Acting Secretary of the Navy.
+Phelan had promoted the Trump-class battleship, which Hegseth saw as a distraction from his strategy of smaller, uncrewed ships which increased animosity between the two.
+Phelan had a closer relationship with Trump than Pentagon leaders expected.
+Hegseth had already fired Jon Harrison, Phelan's chief of staff, in October 2025.

-Family and personal life
+Personal life

 In 2000, Phelan met his future wife Amy on a blind date.
 A former cheerleader for the Dallas Cowboys, Amy was working as a management services and systems engineering consultant in Dallas.
-They have a daughter, Makenzie Moon Phelan, who is a New York City–based artist and socialite.
+They have a daughter who is a New York City–based artist and socialite.

+John and Amy Phelan own a house in Aspen, Colorado, valued at $38 million; a house in Palm Beach, Florida, valued over $100 million; and an apartment on Park Avenue in New York City.

-John and Amy Phelan have a home in Aspen, Colorado, where they display part of their art collection.
-They also have a home in Palm Beach with more of their art collection, including works by Andy Warhol and Willem de Kooning.
+They have an art collection worth millions of dollars; their Florida house holds works by Andy Warhol and Willem de Kooning.